It is extremely important for international students to maintain their immigration status while in the United States.

 The Form I-20 shows that you are eligible for “F” status.
 It is issued by the college you are authorized to attend and shows how long you may remain in the United States.
 Students with F-1 status are allowed to enter up to 30 days before the start date and stay 60 days beyond the program completion date to gather their belongings and make arrangements to return home.

-You can obtain an F-1 visa at a U.S. Embassy or Consulate outside of the U.S. You should have an F-1‘visa in your passport upon entry to the U.S. Note: Canadians do not require an F-1 visa in order to obtain F-1 status.
-The expiration date on your visa does not affect how long you may stay in the U.S. whereas the end date on your Form I-20 does.
-The only reason to be concerned with an expired visa is if you wish to leave the U.S. and re-enter.
+You can obtain an F-1 visa stamp at a U.S. Embassy or Consulate outside of the U.S. You should have an F-1 visa stamp in your passport upon entry to the U.S. (Note: Canadians do not require an F-1 visa in order to obtain F-1 status).
+The expiration date on your visa stmap does not affect how long you may stay in the U.S. The only reason to be concerned with an expired visa is if you wish to leave the U.S. and re-enter.

 The Form I-94 is your official “Arrival-Departure Record”.
-It used to be a small white card that was issued when you arrived in the United States.
-As of May 2013 the form I-94 is an electronic document that indicates your port of entry, immigration status,”F-1", and expiration date.
-Your expiration date should be “D/S" which means “Duration of Status."
+The form I-94 is an electronic document that indicates your date of entry, immigration status as "F-1", and expiration date.
+For land border crossings (Canada/Mexico) the Form I-94 is a small white card stapled to your passport.
+The expiration date should be “D/S" which means “Duration of Status."
 This refers to the date you complete your studies or the end date of your Form I-20 (whichever is earlier) plus a 60-day grace period.
-You will be issued a paper form I-94 if you enter the U.S. by land, but if you enter the U.S. by air or sea you will not need a paper Form I-94.
-You will be able to print out a Form I-94 at http://www.CBP.gov/I94.
+You can obtain your Form I-94 from the Customs and Border Protection website.

 How to Maintain F-1 Status

 - Check-in with Slater International Center for SEVIS registration within 30 days of the program start date indicated on your Form I-20

 - Attend the college/university listed on the Form I-20 used for entry